nanvel/blog/2016/12/software-development-terms.md

 >
 > Design Patterns by Gamma et al.

-## Concurency vs parallelism
+## Concurrency vs parallelism

-> Concurency is about dealing with lots of things at once.
+> Concurrency is about dealing with lots of things at once.
 > Parallelism is about doing lots of things at once.
 > Not the same, but related.
 > One is about structure, one is about execution.
-> Concurency provides a way to structure a solution to solve a problem that may (but not necessary) be parallelizable.
+> Concurrency provides a way to structure a solution to solve a problem that may (but not necessary) be parallelizable.
 >
 > Rob Pike, Co-inventor of the Go language

+## Duck typing

+> When I see a bird that walks like a duck and swims like a duck and quacks like a duck, I call that bird a duck.
+>
+> James Whitcomb Riley

+A form of polymorphism where functions operate on any object that implements the appropriate methods, regardless of their classes or explicit interface declarations.

+## Functional programming

+It is a declarative programming paradigm, which means programming is done with expressions.

 ## Hacker